eez-open/studio/help/en-US/components/actions/ExecuteCommand.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcija izvršava eksternu komandu, tj. program, koji se može nalaziti u PATH-u ili se može zadati puni path do komande.
+The action is used to execute an external command, i.e. program, which can be in the PATH or the full path to the command can be specified.

 # PROPERTIES

-## Command [DRAFT]
+## Command

-Naziv komande, odnosno puni file path do komande koja se želi izvršiti.
+The name of the command, i.e. the full file path to the command to be executed.

-## Arguments [DRAFT]
+## Arguments

-Array of string arguments koji se prosljeđuje komandi.
+Array of string arguments that is passed to the command.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.

-## stdout [DRAFT]
+## stdout

-Kroz ovaj output se šalje `stream` value od `stdout`.
-Taj `stream` value se može skupljati u string sa `CollectStream` akcijom, preusmjeriti u Terminal widget, parsirati sa RegExp akcijom, itd.
+The `stream` value from `stdout` is sent through this output.
+That `stream` value can be collected into a string with the _CollectStream_ Action, redirected to a _Terminal_ widget, parsed with the _RegExp_ Action, etc.

-## stderr [DRAFT]
+## stderr

-Kroz ovaj output se šalje `stream` value od `stderr`.
-Taj `stream` value se može skupljati u string sa `CollectStream` akcijom, preusmjeriti u Terminal widget, parsirati sa RegExp akcijom, itd.
+The `stream` value of `stderr` is sent through this output.
+That `stream` value can be collected into a string with the _CollectStream_ Action, redirected to a _Terminal_ widget, parsed with the _RegExp_ Action, etc.

-## finished [DRAFT]
+## finished

-Ako je komanda uspješno završila, izlazi se kroz ovaj output.
-Ako je došlo do greške onda se throwa error koji se može loviti ako se enejbla "Catch error".
+If the command completed successfully, Flow execution continues through this output.
+If an error has occurred, an error is thrown that can be caught if `Catch error' is enabled.

 # EXAMPLES [DRAFT]